Coach40oz/W11Upgrade/README.md

 1. Upload the script to your RMM platform
 2. Deploy as a PowerShell script with Administrator privileges
 3. No command-line parameters needed

+For Gorelo RMM specifically:
+- Add the script as a PowerShell script
+- Set execution policy to Bypass
+- Run with elevated privileges

 ## Script Parameters